Introduction

 Features:

-• Applitools act as an extension to your available test suite.
+- Applitools acts as an extension to your available test suite.
 It integrates seamlessly with all popular leading test automation frameworks like Selenium, Cypress, Playwright and others, as well as low-code tools like Tosca, Testim.io, and Selenium IDE.

-• Applitools provides Smart Assist that suggests improvements to your tests.
+- Applitools provides Smart Assist and suggests improvements to your tests.
 You can analyze the generated report containing high-fidelity snapshots with regressions highlighted and execute the recommended tests with one click.

 Advantages: